aeknt/bashbox/README.md

 A single script that gives coreutils like things written in pure `bash`.

-This isnt intended to be really posix, it is missing lot of things from posix and it have things that posix doesnt have.
+This isnt intended to be really posix, it is missing lot of things from posix and some things behave differently.

-# bashbox-merge?
+# bashbox-bin
-script to download latest parts of bashbox and merge them into single script
+merge things in bin/ to one executable script

 needs git, and bash and coreutils (tested only with gnu and freebsd ones)

+# bashbox-lib
+merge things on bin/ to one sourceable library called "bxlib"

+wip

+# bashbox-include
+same as bashbox-lib but include code at start of another selected script

+wip

+# contributing
-if you want contribute, **do not edit "bashbox" file, its just automerged file, edit things in /bin or bashbox-merge.**
+if you want contribute, **do not edit "bashbox/bxlib" file, its just automerged file, edit things in /bin or bashbox-bin/-lib/-include.**

-._.